noahrav/offerings/rules.md

 ### New Commands Allowed With Restrictions:

 Get Mouse Position - Get the X and Y coordinates of the mouse of the player.
 If the player is playing on mobile, this will instead track where the player has tapped on the screen in the window of the game, with the coordinates being kept as-is until being touched once more. (the difference between those two platforms implicate for instance that while on PC, a player could be expected to have their mouse follow a specific route to go from a point A to a point B, while on mobile, it could just teleport between the point A and B).
-Since mouse/touch control is a type of interaction not used in the base game, having this needs to make sense and be understandable for the player, especially if it is required to access content.
+Since mouse/touch control is not used in the base game, this feature needs to make sense and be understandable for players, especially if it is required to access content.
 Consider testing your content if it uses this command both on a computer and a mobile device if possible.

 Show String Picture - Display a picture where text can be typed.
 Can be combined with String Variables for even more flexibility.
 Do not use custom fonts outside of the ones provided in the Font folder of the game (requires to bundle a license with, and needs to deal with translations having to adjust to it if the needed characters are missing).
 Keep in mind that implementation of text is still reviewed on a case-by-case basis, per the guideline 12.
 Current implementation of this command in EasyRPG Player is not 100% accurate to how it is in Maniac: expect the display to potentially slightly change in the future.

 Key Input Processing EX - Allow to track the use of any key from the keyboard.
 While this command is allowed, mobile players lacking access to a keyboard, those players should not be prevented from enjoying the game to its fullest due to not playing on a computer.
 As such, if you plan to use this command, an alternative option must be presented for mobile players.
 Tracking keys that already exist in Key Input Processing is possible, and allow to be more precise for some shared keys such as the cancel or interaction keys, though keep in mind that all of the mouse keys are also not accessible on mobile.
-Since this is a type of interaction not normally used in the base game, having this needs to make sense and be understandable for the player, especially if it is required to access content.
-Do no track uncommon keys that wouldn't be found on most keyboards (F24, Stop Media key, Volume Down Key...), and do not track keys specific to regional keyboards (;:, -, /?, those types of keys).
+Since this type of interaction is not normally used in the base game, this feature needs to make sense and be understandable for players, especially if it is required to access content.
+Do not track uncommon keys that wouldn't be found on most keyboards (F24, Stop Media key, Volume Down Key...), and do not track keys specific to regional keyboards (;:, -, /?, those types of keys).
 Buttons from a controller can be tracked in Maniac, but is unsupported in EasyRPG, so do not use this part of the command.
 Consider testing your content if it uses this command both on a computer and a mobile device if possible.

 Rewrite Map - Allow to rewrite tiles of the map, with changes not being saved when leaving the map or saving and reloading the save.
 Do not use out of bounds and invalid tiles.
 Partial A and B autotiles are currently unsupported by EasyRPG Player, so do not use them.